skyfrk/dhbw-vs-latex-template/docs/writing.md

 ### PlantUML figure

-If you have [set up](./setup.md#optional-install-plantuml) PlantUML as described you can embed [PlantUML-diagrams](http://www.plantuml.com/) in your LaTeX code.
+If you have [set up](./setup.md#optional-install-plantuml) PlantUML as described and also set the class option `plantuml` to `true` you can embed [PlantUML-diagrams](http://www.plantuml.com/) in your LaTeX code.
 Just surround you PlantUML notation with the `plantuml` environment:

 ```tex
 \begin{figure}[h]